Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 ## What are the Upgradable Contracts ?

-On EVM, to implement upgradeability for a given A1 you need to deploy at least one additional A2 for your A1.
-Each upgrade will require at least 1 new Account to be deployed.
-This approach is well-adopted and known as Upgradeable Proxy Pattern.
+In the EVM (Ethereum Virtual Machine), to enable upgradeability for a specific A1, you must deploy at least one additional A2 for that A1.
+Each upgrade will necessitate the deployment of a new account.
+This widely accepted approach is known as the _Upgradeable Proxy Pattern_.

-On TVM, there is `SETCODE` instruction, which allows Account to upgrade itself with any code, that it can take from inbound Message, or its own storage.
-Accounts' address remains unchanged, and the Upgrade requires no extra deployments.
+In the TVM (TON Virtual Machine), there is an instruction called  `SETCODE`  that allows an account to upgrade itself using a code obtained from an inbound message or its own storage.
+The account's address remains unchanged, and the upgrade does not require any additional deployments.

 ::: tip
-You can also refer to the TVM API documentation for better understanding of this instruction.
+For a better understanding of this instruction, you can also refer to the TVM API documentation at the following link: https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md#tvmsetcode

-https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/API.md#tvmsetcode

 :::

 ## TIP-3 Upgradable Contracts

-in case of the TIP-3 standard,there is three contracts related to the upgradeable contracts:
+In the case of the TIP-3 standard, there are three main contracts related to upgradeable contracts:

 - [TokenRootUpgradable](https://github.com/broxus/tip3/blob/master/contracts/TokenRootUpgradeable.tsol)
 - [TokenWalletUpgradable](https://github.com/broxus/tip3/blob/master/contracts/TokenWalletUpgradeable.tsol)
 - [TokenWalletPlatform](https://github.com/broxus/tip3/blob/master/contracts/TokenWalletPlatform.tsol)

-We will walk through how these smart contracts work and what they are.
-But before that, let's take a look at the  `Platform` implementation  mentioned earlier.
+We will now explain how these smart contracts function and their purpose.
+However, before diving into that, let's first examine the implementation of the  `Platform`  mentioned earlier.

 ## Token Wallet Platform

-in simple words, the Platform base implementation (which is presented as the `TokenWalletPlatform` contract in the TIP-3 standard) initiates the `TokenWalletUpgradeable` contract for us.
+In simpler terms, the base implementation of the Platform (represented by the  `TokenWalletPlatform`  contract in the TIP-3 standard) initializes the  `TokenWalletUpgradeable` contract.

-#### Step by Step workflow
+#### workflow

-In the following lines we will explain how the `TokenWalletUpgradeable` is initiated by the `TokenWalletPlatform` contract.
+In the following section, we will provide an explanation of how the  `TokenWalletUpgradeable`  contract is initiated by the  `TokenWalletPlatform`  contract.

-First lets take a look at the Platform base implementation:
+Let's begin by examining the base implementation of the Platform:

 <details>
 <summary> show code</summary>